- Large pores are those that are more visible to the naked eye.

 Extremely large pores

 Large pores and extremely large pores are basically one and the same and not necessarily the result of different causes.
 However, cystic acne sufferers will more likely exhibit extremely large pores as cysts may cause pores to stretch and therefore appear significantly larger.

 How to Treat Large Pores

-Retinoids and anti-aging solutions are used to counteract skin aging and encourage firm and elastic skin.
+Retinoids and anti-aging solutions are utilized to counteract skin aging and encourage firm and elastic skin.
 Scrubs, cleansers and face masks lightly exfoliate the skin, whereas chemical peels provide a deep exfoliation and can also decrease sebum production.

 A topical retinoid is a vitamin A derivative which helps reverse the skin changes that occur with aging and sun damage by increasing skin thickness and elasticity and by slowing collagen breakdown.

 “Retinoids accelerate cellular turnover and force excess sebum out of pores,” says Dr. Downie.

 One study showed that tazarotene, a topical retinoid, is effective in reducing the visible size of pores.